-High Speed and High Performance Analog to Digital Converters (ADC) are a key component for scientific payloads, especially for multi-channel instruments with challenging requirements regarding thermal stability, power consumption, electronic noise, volume and mass such as the LISA mission.
+High-Speed High Resolution Quad-ADC for Science Instruments Programme: TDE Reference: T201-052ED Title: High-Speed High Resolution Quad-ADC for Science Instruments Total Budget: 700 kEuro Objectives • facture, validation, irradiation zation of an integrated circuit to onent.
+Description component for challenging real High Speed and High Performance Analog to Digital Converters (ADC) are a key component for scientific payloads, especially for multi-channel instruments with challenging requirements regarding thermal stability, power consumption, electronic noise, volume and mass such as the LISA mission. noise, volume and mass such as the LISA mission.
 In particular the LISA phasemeter requires a large amount of channels and respective ADC (~80).
 Currently on the market available ADC with adequate performance requirements (required: 300 Mhz analogue bandwidth, > 80 Mhz sampling rate) such as for example the AD9246S or the RHF1401 do however not comply with the stringent power dissipation (thermal) requirements (e.g. 20/100 mW target/goal) of the LISA phasemeter.
 The usage of this 4channel ADC would lead to an estimated reduction of power and mass of the LISA payload by 40 W respectively 12 kg compared to the existing single channel options and greatly simplify the already complex phasemeter design.
-Additionally this 4channel ADC is a very generic component that will be available and useful for many other payloads.
+Additionally this 4channel ADC is a very generic component that will be available and

-This activity continues a successful previous development (20263/06/NL/LvH) of a proof-of concept Single-ADC which reached prototype level at TRL3 and aims to expand the design to quad-channel layout and further expanding interface options matching generic instrument requirements.
+This activity continues a successful previous development (20263/06/NL/LvH) of a proofof concept Single-ADC which reached prototype level at TRL3 and aims to expand the design to quad-channel layout and further expanding interface options matching generic instrument requirements.
 The resulting Quad-ADC EM's performance shall be tested and verified.
 The activity shall also include a definition of a potential follow-on characterization campaign, which is however not part of this activity.